kyma-project/telemetry-manager/docs/user/04-metrics.md

 The metric gateway setup is based on the following assumptions:

-- Cloud Logging Service as Backend
-- The collector has no autoscaling options and has a limited resource setup of 1 CPU and 1.2 GiB memory.
-- Batching is enabled, and a batch contains up to 1024 metrics/batch.
 - A destination can be unavailable for up to 5 minutes without direct loss of metric data.
 - An average metric consists of 20 metric data points and 10 labels.